Who should take these courses?

 What are the assignments?

-The course includes a variety of assignments.
-Some are short 2-page papers posted in the discussion board for peer evaluation.
-The midterm project is a case study that becomes part of a larger data base of sustainability projects that are organized, compared and contrasted through the four lenses of Integral Theory.
-There are some short quizzes in the second half of the course flowed by a final project that is still in development.
+The courses include a variety of assignments including short 2-page papers posted for peer evaluation, some short quizzes and midterm and final projects.
+The midterm is a case study that becomes part of a larger data base of sustainability projects that are organized, compared and contrasted through the four lenses of Integral Theory.

 How do I register?